Roam Guide / Nashville, Tennessee

 Our group stayed at the Omni, it’s centrally located downtown, walkable to Broadway, offers a free shuttle when you want to explore further and has reasonable rates for varying budgets.
 The rooftop pool was a great meeting place for our group, offering us the opportunity to lounge poolside while waiting for everyone to arrive on their respective flights.
 If you prefer a smaller hotel, two great boutique options are The Hutton Hotel and The Thompson Hotel.
 Both are beautiful properties and in good locations.

 Rtip: If you interested in a rental, check out this Carriage House near East Nashville with a spectacular outdoor space and a private pool.
 Another great place to stay is the charming 12 South neighborhood, there are so many beautiful rentals like this home that sleeps 10 and includes a rooftop patio.
 This a fantastic area to explore on foot and an easy Uber ride from the rest of the city.
+If you want to be on the West End stay like a local in this 3 bedroom vrbo.

 Tell us something we don’t know?